imsskiran/imsskiran.github.io/_posts/2020-12-29-forecasting-at-scale.md

 <h3>The Framework</h3>
 ---
 <br>
 The illustration below summarises the framework for mixing the theme song and the character tracks.
 This forecasting framework is scalable along its length and breadth.
-It is applicable for any number of time-series variables and its robustness can become even better with selective addition of more suitable algorithms without raising the compute costs on a disproportionate scale.
+It is applicable for any number of time-series variables and its robustness shall be further enhanced with selective addition of more suitable algorithms without raising the compute costs on a disproportionate scale.

 ![framework](/assets/stock_images/data_science/time-series/forecasting-at-scale/the_framework.png)